sharetribe/flex-docs/src/docs/howto-payments/provider-onboarding-and-identity-verification/index.md

 ---
 title:
-  How to handle provider onboarding and identity verification on FTW
+  How to handle provider onboarding and identity verification in Sharetribe Web Template
 slug: provider-onboarding-and-identity-verification
 updated: 2022-10-25
 category: how-to-payments